How to retry the failed test cases in TestNG?

 Total tests run: 2, Passes: 0, Failures: 2, Skips: 0

-Here, we can see that only the failed cases got executed.
+Here, we can see that only the failed cases were executed.

-Let’s include one more test case (test4) in our CodekruTest class, and test2 and test3 will be dependent on test4 using the dependsOnMethods attribute.
+Let’s include one more test case (test4) in our CodekruTest class, and test2 and test3 will depend on test4 using the dependsOnMethods attribute.

 package Test;